|Values are valid only on day of printing.|

 Beta-galactosidase is a lysosomal enzyme responsible for catalyzing the hydrolysis of gangliosides.
 The deficiency of this enzyme can lead to the following conditions: GM1 gangliosidosis, Morquio syndrome B, and galactosialidosis.

-Mucopolysaccharidosis type IVB (MPS IVB, Morquio B) is an autosomal recessive lysosomal storage disorder caused by reduced or absent beta-galactosidase activity.
+Morquio B (MPS IVB) is an autosomal recessive mucopolysaccharidosis caused by reduced or absent beta-galactosidase activity resulting in the accumulation of keratan sulfate in the lysosomes.
 The mucopolysaccharidoses are a group of disorders caused by the deficiency of any of the enzymes involved in the stepwise degradation of dermatan sulfate, heparan sulfate, keratan sulfate, or chondroitin sulfate (glycosaminoglycans: GAG).
-Accumulation of GAG (also known as mucopolysaccharides) in lysosomes interferes with normal functioning of cells, tissues, and organs.
-MPS IVB is caused by a reduced or absent activity of the beta-galactosidase enzyme and gives rise to the physical manifestations of the disease.
-Clinical features and severity of symptoms of MPS IVB are widely variable ranging from severe disease to an attenuated form, which generally presents at a later onset with a milder clinical presentation.
-In general, symptoms may include coarse facies, short stature, hepatosplenomegaly, hoarse voice, stiff joints, cardiac disease, but no neurological involvement.
+Accumulation of GAG in lysosomes interferes with normal functioning of cells, tissues, and organs.
+MPS IVB typically manifests as a systemic skeletal disorder with variable severity ranging from early severe disease to a later onset attenuated form.
+Virtually all patients have dysostosis multiplex and short stature along with other symptoms that may include coarse facies, hepatosplenomegaly, hoarse voice, stiff joints, cardiac disease, but no neurological involvement.
 Treatment options are limited to symptomatic management.

-A diagnostic workup in an individual with GM1 gangliosidosis, Morquio B, or galactosialidosis typically demonstrates decreased beta-galactosidase enzyme activity in leukocytes and/or fibroblasts; however, enzymatic testing is not reliable to detect carriers.
-Individuals with galactosialidosis would also have decreased neuraminidase activity in leukocytes and/or fibroblasts.
+A diagnostic workup in an individual with GM1 gangliosidosis, Morquio B, or galactosialidosis typically demonstrates decreased beta-galactosidase enzyme activity in leukocytes and/or fibroblasts; however, individuals with galactosialidosis would also have decreased neuraminidase activity in leukocytes and/or fibroblasts.
+Enzymatic testing is not reliable to detect carriers.
 Molecular sequence analysis of the GLB1 gene allows for detection of the disease-causing mutations in affected patients with GM1 gangliosidosis and/or Morquio B and sequencing of the CTSA gene allows for detection of disease-causing mutations in patients with galactosialidosis.

 Diagnosis of GM1 gangliosidosis, Morquio B disease, and galactosialidosis

 Very low enzyme activity levels are consistent with GM1 gangliosidosis and Morquio B disease.
 Clinical findings must be used to differentiate between those 2 diseases.
-The deficiency of beta-galactosidase combined with neuraminidase deficiency is characteristic of galactosialidosis.
+The deficiency of beta-galactosidase combined with neuraminidase deficiency (see NEURF / Neuraminidase, Fibroblasts) is characteristic of galactosialidosis.

 This test is not suitable for carrier detection.